-Oh, and he’ll be needing a new massage therapist to replace those whatever-they-are massaging things!
+Oh, and he’ll need a new massage therapist to replace those whatever-they-are-massaging things!

 Yes, it’s one of those chairs!

-On your first date in between the bruschetta and the eggplant parmesan, you’re supposed to casually inquire of your hot date:
+On your first date between the vegan foie gras and vegetarian filet mignon au poivre, you’re supposed to casually inquire of your darling date/potential mate:

-Obviously, Anais, you did not ask him this question.
+However, it appears, Cher, you did not ask him these questions.

-Gone are the days when the ONLY recliner chair one could find looked like a hippopotamus who mated with a shar-pei and is about ready to give birth to septuplets.
-Hippopoto-peis?
+Thankfully, the days are gone when the ONLY recliner chair one could find looked like a hippopotamus who mated with a shar-pei and is about ready to give birth to septuplets.